The Season of Cyber Attacks?

 The holiday season isn’t just one of one-horse open sleighs and chestnuts roasting on an open fire.
 It’s also one of phishing schemes, fake websites, and malware attacks that put both your customers and your business in danger.

-Shockingly, only about 37% of businesses admit to teaching employees about the danger of cyber attacks.
+Shockingly, only about 37% of businesses admit to teaching employees about the danger of cyber attacks and the importance of business security.
 In addition, with so many businesses swiftly hiring short-term holiday help, they’re onboarding an even larger number of employees with little to no knowledge of cybersecurity.

-To lend a hand, we’ve compiled a small Christmas present for business owners: three simple and safe steps you can take to protect your business, your budget, and your customers this holiday season.
+To lend a hand, we’ve compiled a small Christmas present for business owners: three simple and safe steps you can take to improve your business security and protect both your budget and your customers this holiday season.

 1. Encrypt Your Website